The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Credit: Pulitano Family & Ricciardo Family

-The family’s journey included moves to Sydney and later Torino, Italy, but Paola’s heart was always tied to Western Australia.
-She cherished the brief but emotional reunion with her mother and brothers in Messina after sixteen years apart, but within months longed to return to Australia where her son and grandchildren lived.
-Settling permanently in Perth, she worked at Bakewell Pies, fondly remembering the camaraderie of her colleagues and the pride of contributing to her household through her own wages.
+The family’s journey was varied.
+After years in Perth, they moved to Sydney and later to Torino, Italy, but Paola’s heart was always tied to Western Australia.
+She cherished the brief but emotional reunion with her mother and brothers in Messina after 16 years apart, but within months longed to return to Western Australia, where her grandchildren lived.

 Paola on a path holding a plastic water jug.